LeoMeloDev/EebriaTrade-Products/README.md

 This app was created in React to make it more dynamic and engaging.

-In order to execute the app, once the repository is cloned, is to open the project directory and run:
+In order to execute the app, once the repository is cloned, follow these steps:

-### `npm start`
+1. Navigate to the root of the project in a terminal window
-or
+2. Run the command `npm install` to install packages
-### `yarn start`
+3. Run the command `npm start` to start the development server

-depending on your package management choice.
+4. View the project at http://localhost:3000/ in the browser

 # Getting Started with Create React App